-Olympian Kerri Walsh Jennings says she didn't wear mask to store in 'exercise of being brave'
+Olympian Kerri Walsh Jennings apologizes for Instagram post saying she bravely went shopping with no mask

 "To those I've upset so deeply, I am sorry," Jennings wrote in a follow up post.

 "To those who are open to hearing where I am coming from, I appreciate your openness and civility.
 To those in agreement, I appreciate you expressing your views.
-To those calling me dumb, selfish, privileged, bigoted, and racist and telling me that "you are better than this," I fully acknowledge that addressing such an emotional, layered, nuanced and polarizing topic on social media was not the smartest thing."
+To those calling me dumb, selfish, privileged, bigoted, and racist and telling me that 'you are better than this,' I fully acknowledge that addressing such an emotional, layered, nuanced and polarizing topic on social media was not the smartest thing."

 There are at least 6,306,412 coronavirus cases in the United States, according to a tally by Johns Hopkins University.
 There are concerns that the country will see a surge in cases following Labor Day weekend celebrations, similar to the surges the country experienced following Memorial Day and the Fourth of July.